 Full Metal Jacket.
 Black edition.
-Built with over 11 kilometres of copper, the material that transformed civilisation and modern technology.
+Built with 11km of copper, and winner of TIME Best Inventions 2020.

 Loading ... £895 €995 $1095

 With over 11 kilometres of copper in every jacket, the Full Metal Jacket is designed to help us pioneer the future of intelligent and disease resistant clothing.
 Copper is one of the most advanced materials in our solar system.
 Thrown out of supernovas billions of years ago, it became central to the rise of civilisation, creating tools and sterilising water, before enabling modern day communication, transport, and electrical power.
 Now, as we look for materials that offer us resistance to disease on Earth and up in space, and a base on which to build intelligent clothing, copper is set to be at the centre of innovation again.
 Its ability to conduct heat and power while killing bacteria and viruses make it a potential first building block for the future of clothing.
 Used to create the earliest recorded medical tools in ancient Egypt, and the latest medical tools being developed by NASA, we decided to build an entire jacket out of it.
 Built with 65% copper, the jacket is soft, malleable, highly waterproof, windproof and breathable, and comes with a fleece lined neck and pockets, making it a perfect everyday technical jacket.